 School: DePaul University

 Teradyne’s Grant Program is designed to foster new technologies and help them grow.
 We encourage you to propose your concept and develop it from an idea into a reality.

-For almost 60 years, Teradyne has been part of the electronics revolution transforming our world.
+For more than 60 years, Teradyne has been part of the electronics revolution transforming our world.
 Over the past 10 years, smartphones went from a brand new idea to something that almost 1.8 billion people buy every year.
 Companies like Teradyne have developed the tools to make sure all the electronics in those phones are working perfectly, making this revolution possible.